CleberPeter/SOTARU/api.md

 none.

 ## Suspend
-suspend and after $time seconds resume node process. in this mode the node's ram is kept intact.
+Suspend and after $time seconds resume node process.
+In this mode, the volatile memory of the node is kept intact.

 ```console
 root@pc:~$ curl -X POST localhost:8080 -d 'action=suspend&time=2'